dagrs-dev/dagrs/README.md

 ### Rebase the branch

 If you have a local git environment and meet the criteria below, one option is to rebase the branch and add your Signed-off-by lines in the new commits.
-Please note that if others have already begun work based upon the commits in this branch, this solution will rewrite history and may cause serious issues for collaborators (described in the git documentation under “The Perils of Rebasing”).
+Please note that if others have already begun work based upon the commits in this branch, this solution will rewrite history and may cause serious issues for collaborators (described in the git documentation under "The Perils of Rebasing").

 You should only do this if: